Jeff Bezos’s next act after Amazon: Getting his space company, Blue Origin, off the ground

 “Every time I go down there, there’s a new, massive structure,” Bridenstine said.

 The company is getting close to flying its first humans to the edge of space and back on its suborbital vehicle New Shepard, named for Alan Shepard, the first American in space, whose 15-minute trip to space also went straight up and down.
 And it hopes to fly its massive New Glenn rocket to orbit this year, though that may very well slip into next year.
-That vehicle is named for named for John Glenn, the first American to reach orbit.
+That vehicle is named for John Glenn, the first American to reach orbit.

 It also is developing a spacecraft that would ferry astronauts to and from the surface of the moon — a project of particular interest for Bezos, who’s called the Apollo 11 moon landing in 1969 a “seminal moment” for him when he watched it at age 5.